 For the compliance test, three Port entries were added.
-The TCP and UDP ports were used by Session Manger in the reference configuration.
+Although TLS was added for SIP clients, only the TCP and UDP ports were used by Session Manger in the reference configuration.

-In order for Session Manager to send SIP service provider traffic on a separate Entity Link to CS1000E and Avaya SBCE, a new SIP entity is created separate from the one created at Session Manager installation for use with all other SIP traffic.
+In order for Session Manager to send SIP service provider traffic on a separate Entity Link to CS1000E and Avaya SBCE, a new SIP Entity is created separate from the one created at Session Manager installation for use with all other SIP traffic.